About Project Whakatuputupu

 What services are not in scope for the New Dunedin Hospital build?

-A number of services that are accommodated outside of the current Dunedin Hospital on the residual campus and will not be incorporated into the new hospital.
-For example, BreastCare, NZ Artificial Limb Service, the Gibson Day Unit and childcare services.
+A number of services that are accommodated on the current Dunedin Hospital will remain where they are and not be moving into New Dunedin Hospital.
+For example, BreastCare, NZ Artificial Limb Service, the Gibson Day Unit and childcare services, and corporate functions.

 How does the design of the new hospital compare with the Detailed Business Case (DBC)?